 Preset: These are small in size and are nothing but a small rheostat.
 Trimmers or preset rheostats are used in a printed circuit board for calibration purposes.

-Although they both serve the purpose of varying the amount of resistance, they have certain dissimilarities.
+Although rheostat and potentiometer serve the purpose of varying the amount of resistance, they have certain dissimilarities.

 |2-terminal device; two terminals used for the operation

 |3-terminal device; three terminals used for the operation

 |Cannot be utilized like a potentiometer